-Says Boix: “It was early morning and our safari clients and I were trekking for chimpanzees in the dense highland rainforest of Nyungwe when I noticed this gorgeous frog in the dense undergrowth.
-At the time I did not know it was once thought to be extinct, but it reminded me of poison dart frogs I have seen in South America, and I was curious as to its identity.
-That evening I emailed the picture to the Africa Geographic team in and asked them to confirm its identity.
+Says Boix: “It was early morning, and our safari clients and I were trekking for chimpanzees in the dense highland rainforest of Nyungwe when I noticed this gorgeous frog in the dense undergrowth.
+At the time, I did not know it was once thought to be extinct, but it reminded me of poison dart frogs I had seen in South America, and I was curious about its identity.
+That evening, I emailed the picture to the Africa Geographic team in and asked them to confirm its identity.
 I am elated to hear that this is a discovery for this area and that we have contributed to the pool of knowledge about this stunning frog.”

 Says an elated David Blackburn, Associate Curator of Herpetology at the Florida Museum of Natural History (University of Florida), and a member of the team that rediscovered the frog in Burundi in 2011: “This is only the second time that this species was found in Rwanda, the last time being in 1952.
 It has never been found in Nyungwe, but we expected it to occur there because of the available habitats.
 Following several initial records in the late 1940s and early 1950s, it was more than 50 years before more recent records in Uganda, Burundi, DRC, and now Rwanda.”